DRUMMM’s Founder & Chief Rhythm Activator

 Swerdlow has received numerous grants for her DRUMMM® programs throughout the U.S. She is a professional member of the Drum Circle Facilitators Guild, as well as the Global Network of Expressive Arts Facilitators.
 Swerdlow is on the faculty of Women Drummers International, whose mission is to empower women and girls through drumming.
 In 2008, Swerdlow co-founded the Northern California Drum Circle Facilitators’ Collective, an association for drum circle facilitators practicing in the Bay Area.

-As a percussionist, Swerdlow has performed with such renowned artists as Mickey Hart and Giovanni Hidalgo of the Global Drum Project, Chicago’s Redmoon Theater and the Bay Area’s favorite samba marching band Loyd Family Players.
-She has been featured in the Amazon Prime series “Betas” with Ed Begley Jr., The Economist, Washington Post and many other news sources.
+As a percussionist, Swerdlow has performed with such renowned artists as Mickey Hart and Giovanni Hidalgo of the Global Drum Project and the Bay Area’s favorite samba marching band Loyd Family Players.
+She has been featured in the Amazon Prime series “Betas” with Ed Begley Jr., The Economist, Washington Post and many other media outlets.